davidscheutz/SwiftCopy/README.md

 ## Demo Project

 Feel free to take a look at the `SwiftCopyDemo.xcodeproj` to see the library in action.
+The usage is demonstrated using tests, which can be found in `SwiftCopyDemoTests.swift` file.

 ## Contributing